Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Experiments

-where $\sum\limits_{i}\boldsymbol{v^\pi}_i$ is the sum of the returns of all objectives in policy $\pi$, and $\texttt{GI}(v^\pi)$ is its Gini Index.
+where $\sum_{i}\boldsymbol{\vv^\pi}_i$ is the sum of the returns of all objectives in policy $\pi$, and $\texttt{GI}(\vv^\pi)$ is the Gini coefficient of the return vector $\vv^\pi$.
 We use this metric for comparative purposes, reflecting a balanced scenario where both efficiency and equality are considered.
-Sen welfare has been utilized in economic simulations employing RL before \cite{zheng_ai_2022}.
-A higher Sen welfare value signifies increased efficiency and equity.
+Sen Welfare has been utilized in economic simulations employing RL before \cite{zheng_ai_2022}.
+A higher Sen Welfare value signifies increased efficiency and equity.